nicolaspearson/chatbot/frontend/README.md

 # Chatbot Frontend

-React Chatbot built using Typescript, MobX, Ant Design, and FuseBox.
+This is the React frontend for the Chatbot app, it was built using Typescript, MobX, Ant Design, and FuseBox.

 This project uses a custom MobX router implemented from this great example [hacker-routing-mobx-router5](https://github.com/eugenkiss/hacker-routing-mobx-router5)